 Sending Instant Auto-Replies

-Borrowers and brokers often wait days to hear back when documents are missing or incomplete.
+Borrowers and brokers often wait days to hear back when documents are missing or incomplete, which slows down application processing.
 Heron fixes this with automatic responses.

 If a tax return is missing, proof of income is unclear, or additional forms are needed under state laws, the borrower is notified right away.